DTS-STN/Service-Canada-Labs/README.md

 `NEXT_PUBLIC_STRAPI_API_BACKEND_URL`: Root URL for the Strapi CMS API.
 We use https://alphasite-api.dts-stn.com/ for our application.

-`NEXT_PUBLIC_ADOBE_ANALYTICS_URL`: URL for adobe analytics.
+`ADOBE_ANALYTICS_URL`: URL for adobe analytics.
 It is found in the documentation for Adobe Analytics installation.

 ## Checking Deployed Version